PeanutBlog

 When using chicken manure, 10-12 tons per hectare is suitable, or 20 tons per hectare for decomposed farmyard manure.
 Manure should be mixed into the soil at least one month before crop sowing.

-3. Coat your seeds before planting with either Thiram® (a.i.
-5 0 % @ 3 g kg -1 seed) or Bavistin® (a.i.
-5 0 % @ 2 g kg’ 1 seed) to control pathogens and reduce seedling diseases.
+Coat your groundnut seeds before planting using either Thiram® (a.i.
+50% @ 3 g kg-1 seed) or Bavistin® (a.i.
+50% @ 2 g kg-1 seed) to control pathogens and mitigate seedling diseases.

-Irrigation in peanut farming
+Irrigation in Peanut Farming

-● A lower crop growth rate: A water deficit in the first 67 days delays rapid fruit growth by 10 days and decreases yield.
+The negative effects of dry soil ● A lower crop growth rate: A water deficit in the first 67 days delays rapid fruit growth by 10 days and decreases yield. ● A water deficit during the flowering and pegging stages results in bigger yield losses than stress at any other growth stage. ● A water deficit during fruiting results in unfilled pods and less calcium concentration in the hull and seed. |

 Effective irrigation ensures plenty of water is available in the upper 60 cm of soil, supporting high-yield and quality crops.
 During peak water-use periods your field may require 3-3.5 cm of water every five days to maintain soil moisture above 50% of field capacity.
 Irrigation intervals can be extended to 7-10 days during other periods.